annakovesdi/eco-era-store/README.md

 -bug update shopping bag - when clicking on the first does not update amount.second yes -checkout form: error message does not disappear after error is fixed -add countryselect dropdown
+-email address in shipping info js and webhooks